abdulhannanali/my-opensource-journey/content/what-opensource-means-to-me/content.md

 ## Open Source in general

-This is a topic that has really deep meaning for me cos open source means a lot and today's life would have been unimaginable without open source.
+This is a topic that has really deep meaning for me cos open source means a lot of today's world and today's life would have been unimaginable without open source.
 For me open source is one of the evolutionary stages human beings are going through in order to make societies more collaborative, more helpful, and peaceful.
 It's the open source spirit that's about promoting creativity and freedom to use and create what ever we can think of in this awesome world.
 It's about **not** having a monopoly of a few over human intellect but to use human intellect as a resource for the well being of the world we live in.
 So that cats can have a life they deserve.
 Open source can create harmony just as the Information sharing between our body parts make us a living being.
 It's **Sharing** and *SHARING IS CARING*.
 It's about eliminating the culture of hostility and instead promoting harmony. 😄😄😄😄😄

 ### Open Source in tech